Hank Workman

 Henry Kilgariff Workman (February 5, 1926 – March 16, 2020) was an American professional baseball player who appeared in two games in Major League Baseball for the New York Yankees during the season.
 Workman was listed at 6 ft 1 in tall and 185 lb.
 He threw right-handed and batted left-handed.
-He was born in Los Angeles, California.

 Early life

-Workman attended the University of Southern California and was elected to the USC Athletic Hall of Fame in 2009.
+Born in Los Angeles, California, Workman attended the University of Southern California and was elected to the USC Athletic Hall of Fame in 2009.
 He was captain of the USC Trojans baseball team that won the 1948 College World Series, playing also on USC conference winners in 1946–47.
 Workman's father, Tom, also lettered in baseball at USC (in 1912).

 Workman enlisted in the United States military, during World War II, in 1944 and was in the naval aviation training program when World War II ended.
 He went to Loyola Law School and then practiced law in Los Angeles.